abdullahbutt007/Driver-Drowsiness-Detection/README.md

 ## 📫 Contact
 If you'd like to discuss this project or collaborate, feel free to connect with me on LinkedIn.

+---

+## ▶️ How to Run

+1. Clone the repository
+2. Install dependencies:
+   pip install -r requirements.txt

+3. Run the script:
+   python main.py